VBayesLab/VBLabDocs/Model-Custom.md

 This approach is more complicated

 ### Example: Define a Linear Regression model as a Matlab class.
+[Github code](https://github.com/VBayesLab/Tutorial-on-VB){: .fs-4 .btn .btn-purple  .float-right}
 {: #example-class}

 ---